gardener/gardener/docs/proposals/20-ha-control-planes.md

 _etcd_

 `kube-scheduler` will attempt to look for another node in the same zone since the pod scheduling constraints will prevent it from scheduling the pod onto another zone.
 If a node is found where there are no control plane components deployed, then it will choose that node to schedule the control plane pods.
 If there are no nodes that satisfy the scheduling constraints, then it must wait for `Machine-Controller-Manager` to provision a new node.
-Reference to `PVC` will also prevent an `etcd` member from getting scheduled in another zone since persistent volumes are not shared across availability zones.
+References to `PVC` will also prevent an `etcd` member from getting scheduled in another zone since persistent volumes are not shared across availability zones.

 _Kube Apiserver and Gardener Resource Manager_

-These control plane components will use [these](#scheduling-control-plane-components) rules which allows the replica deployed on the now deleted machine to be brought up on another node within the same zone.
-However, if there are no nodes available in that zone, then for _Gardener Resource Manager_ which uses  `requiredDuringSchedulingIgnoredDuringExecution` no replacement replica will be scheduled in another zone. _Kube ApiServer_ on the other hand uses topology spread constrains with `maxSkew=2` on the `topologyKey: topology.kubernetes.io/zone` which allows it to schedule a replacement pod in another zone.
+These control plane components will use the [Scheduling Control Plane Components](#scheduling-control-plane-components) rules, which allows the replica deployed on the now deleted machine to be brought up on another node within the same zone.
+However, if there are no nodes available in that zone, then for _Gardener Resource Manager_ which uses  `requiredDuringSchedulingIgnoredDuringExecution` no replacement replica will be scheduled in another zone. _Kube ApiServer_, on the other hand, uses topology spread constrains with `maxSkew=2` on the `topologyKey: topology.kubernetes.io/zone`, which allows it to schedule a replacement pod in another zone.

 _Other control plane components having single replica_

-Currently there are no pod scheduling constraints on such control plane components.
-[Current recovery mechanisms](#current-recovery-mechanisms) as described above will come into play and recover these pods.
+Currently, there are no pod scheduling constraints on such control plane components.
+The [current recovery mechanisms](#current-recovery-mechanisms), as described above, will come into play and recover these pods.

-### What is Zone outage?
+### What is Zone Outage?

 No clear definition of a zone outage emerges.
 However, we can look at different reasons for a zone outage across providers that have been listed in the past and derive a definition out of it.

 Some of the most common failures for zone outages have been due to:
-* Network congestion, failure of network devices etc., resulting in loss of connectivity to the nodes within a zone.
+* Network congestion, failure of network devices, etc., resulting in loss of connectivity to the nodes within a zone.
 * Infrastructure power down due to cooling systems failure/general temperature threshold breach.
-* Loss of power due to extreme weather conditions and failure of primary and backup generators resulting in partial or complete shutdown of infrastructure.
+* Loss of power due to extreme weather conditions and failure of primary and backup generators resulting in partial or complete shutdown of the infrastructure.
 * Operator mistakes leading to cascading DNS issues, over-provisioning of servers resulting in massive increase in system memory.
-* Stuck volumes or volumes with severely degraded performance which are unable to service read and write requests which can potentially have cascading effects on other critical services like load balancers, database services etc.
+* Stuck volumes or volumes with severely degraded performance which are unable to service read and write requests which can potentially have cascading effects on other critical services like load balancers, database services, etc.

 The above list is not comprehensive but a general pattern emerges.
 The outages range from:
 1. Shutdown of machines in a specific availability zone due to infrastructure failure which in turn could be due to many reasons listed above.
 2. Network connectivity to the machines running in an availability zone is either severely impacted or broken.
-3. Subset of essential services (e.g. EBS volumes in case of AWS provider) are unhealthy which might also have a cascading effect on other services.
+3. Subset of essential services (e.g. EBS volumes in case of AWS provider) are unhealthy, which might also have a cascading effect on other services.
 4. Elevated API request failure rates when creating or updating infrastructure resources like machines, load balancers, etc.

-One can further derive that either there is a complete breakdown of an entire availability zone (1 and 2 above) or there is a degradation or unavailability of a subset of essential services.
+One can further derive that either there is a complete breakdown of an entire availability zone (1 and 2 above), or there is a degradation or unavailability of a subset of essential services.

-In the first version of this document we define an AZ outage only when either of (1) or (2) occurs as defined above.
+In the first version of this document we define an AZ outage only when either of (1) or (2) occurs, as defined above.

 #### Impact of a Zone Outage

 As part of the [current recovery mechanisms](#current-recovery-mechanisms), if `Machine-Controller-Manager` is able to delete the machines, then per `MachineDeployment` it will delete one machine at a time and wait for a new machine to transition from `Pending` to `Running` state.
-In case of a network outage, it will be able to delete a machine and subsequently launch a new machine but the newly launched machine will be stuck in `Pending` state as the `Kubelet` running on the machine will not be able to create its lease.
+In case of a network outage, it will be able to delete a machine and subsequently launch a new machine but the newly launched machine will be stuck in `Pending` state, as the `Kubelet` running on the machine will not be able to create its lease.
 There will also not be any corresponding `Node` object for the newly launched machine.
-Rest of the machines in this `MachineDeployment` will be stuck in `Unknown` state.
+The rest of the machines in this `MachineDeployment` will be stuck in `Unknown` state.

-**Kube Apiserver, Gardener Resource Manager & seed system components**
+**Kube Apiserver, Gardener Resource Manager & seed system omponents**

-These pods are stateless, losing one pod can be tolerated since there will be two other replicas that will continue to run in other two zones which are available (considering that there are 3 zones in a region).
+These pods are stateless, so losing one pod can be tolerated since there will be two other replicas that will continue to run in the other two zones which are available (considering that there are 3 zones in a region).

 **etcd**

-A minimum and default size of HA etcd cluster setup is 3.
+The minimum and default size of the HA etcd cluster setup is 3.
 This allows tolerance of one AZ failure.
-If more than one AZ fails or is unreachable then etcd cluster will lose its quorum.
-Pod Anti-Affinity policies that are initially set will not allow automatic rescheduling of etcd pod onto another zone (unless of course affinity rules are dynamically changed).
+If more than one AZ fails or is unreachable, then the etcd cluster will lose its quorum.
+Pod Anti-Affinity policies that are initially set will not allow automatic rescheduling of an etcd pod onto another zone (unless of course affinity rules are dynamically changed).
 Reference to `PVC` will also prevent an `etcd` member from getting scheduled in another zone, since persistent volumes are not shared across availability zones.

-**Other Shoot Control Plane Components**
+**Other shoot control plane components**

 All the other shoot control plane components have:
 * Single replicas